- Your purpose

 Ultimately, growing means:

-- be forced to grow the revenues, to pay your employees
+- being forced to grow the revenues, to pay your employees

 - less flexibility